30 techniques and tips to help you before - during - after the event

 - Lucid (iOS app) or Perfectly Clear (Android app) by Perfectly Clear has an easy to use auto fix feature.

-- Snapseed app by Google (iOS and Android) is my go-to app from quick easy edits to more advanced editing.
-In this article, I cover the quick editing process I use on nearly all my photo editing.
+- Snapseed photo editing app by Google (iOS and Android) is my go-to app for quick easy edits to more advanced editing.

 - Layout app by Instagram is fantastic for creating a collage suitable for social media.